pliniker/pliniker.github.io/about.md

 ## About Me

-* I'm part of the [Languages Hosted In Rust](https://github.com/rust-hosted-langs/) group aimed at bringing together folk with a shared interest in this.
+* My interest is in programming language and runtime design and implementation.
   In the long term I want to see a variety of language runtimes implemented on Rust as an alternative to the many C implemented languages.
+  I'm part of the [Languages Hosted In Rust](https://github.com/rust-hosted-langs/) group aimed at bringing together folk with a shared interest in this.

 {: style="text-align:center"}
 ![image-title-here](https://avatars2.githubusercontent.com/u/1785642){:class="img-responsive" style="border:2px solid black; width: 360px;"}